gaelzarco/dot/typ/resume/part_time.typ

 Bilingual computer science student with 3+ years of restaurant experience (steakhouse, Mexican, and casual dining).
 I bring IT/Web skills in troubleshooting, organization, and clear communication to fast-paced, guest-facing roles.
-Actively seeking part-time role while pursuing a bachelor of science in Computer Science.
+Actively seeking a part-time role while pursuing a bachelor of science in Computer Science.

 == Work Experience